 The proposed Carmel River Bank Stabilization at Rancho San Carlos Road Project (RSC Project) is located at River Mile 3.8 (measured from the Pacific Ocean) just downstream of the Rancho San Carlos Road Bridge (Figure 1).
 The project area contains two eroding stream banks almost opposite from each other.
-Concern for the stability of the right bank (Moratz Property) started in 2011 and interim measures such as jute netting, willow planting, and irrigation were carried out to try and stabilize the bank.
-Then in February of 2017, during a high flow event (9,570 cubic feet per second at the U.S.G.S Near Carmel gage) the left bank on Quail Lodge Property experienced significant erosion and approximately 10 to 15 feet of bank eroded along 300 lineal feet (Figure 2).
+Concern for the stability of the right bank (looking downstream) on APN 015-251-027, Moratz Property started in 2011 and interim measures such as jute netting, willow planting, and irrigation were carried out in an effort to stabilize the bank.
+In February of 2017, during a high flow event of 9,570 cubic feet per second at the U.S.G.S Near Carmel gage, the left bank along APN 157-121-027, Quail Lodge Property experienced significant erosion and up to about 55 feet of streambank was eroded along 300 lineal feet (Figure 2).

 During the high flows, numerous large cottonwood trees toppled out of the river bank and culturally significant Santa Barbara Sedge beds were lost.
-Currently the left bank is very vulnerable to erosion from high flows because it has lost its protective vegetative cover and is on the outside of a meander bend in an area that can erode during high flows.
+Currently, the left bank is vulnerable to erosion from high flows because it has lost its protective vegetative cover and is on the outside of a meander bend in an area that can erode during high flows.
 Because these vulnerable streambanks are so close together, work on one bank can impact the other.
 Therefore, a comprehensive project addressing both banks is being proposed (Figure 3).